 Climb Mont Blanc (4810m) the highest peak in Western Europe.
 It’s a beautiful, imposing and highly sought after summit, a majestic peak that sits at the roof of the Alps on the border of France and Italy.
 With magnificent views across the rest of the Alps from the summit, Mont Blanc entices mountaineers from all over the world year after year.

 Although an impressive and imposing mountain, it is a feasible objective if you have a good level of fitness and previous hill walking experience.
 That said, it is not to be underestimated.
 The climb is a challenge for any mountaineer, from beginners to the very experienced.

 We have taken hundreds of clients to the summit of Mont Blanc – the highest point in Western Europe, including none other than Sir Richard Branson, Princess Beatrice and Dwain Chambers.

-“I’d recommend Dream Guides 100%.
-I want to be a Dream Guide!”
+“I’d recommend Adventure Base 100%.
+I want to be an AB guide!”
 Sir Richard Branson

 “The summit was like a dream.
 It was so overwhelming I began to cry with joy for making it to this magical world at the top of Europe.”
 Princess Beatrice

-“Without Fabio and all the team at Dream Guides in Chamonix I would not have got the job done.”
+“Without Fabio and all the team at Adventure Base in Chamonix I would not have got the job done.”
 Dwain Chambers